 Ronald McDonald House provides a home away from home for families who must travel for their children to receive medical care.
 The House provides a private room for each family, along with kitchen facilities, activities, support from staff and the chance to meet other families who understand what one another is going through.
 Volunteers do everything from providing meals and fresh baked treats to helping with laundry and putting on arts & craft nights.

-Donors are recognized in the winter issue of the JLPress and on the Junior League of Portland website.
+JLP CAREs donors were recognized in the winter issue of the JLPress and are listed below.

 The Junior League of Portland joins with community partners and supports its own programs (such as Between the Lines, and Healthy Habits, Healthy Kids) to positively impact the education, safety and health of women, children and families.
 Only with the help of the individuals and companies below are we are able to continue our mission to support these programs and our community partners.
 Special thanks to all of the companies and individuals that donated products and services to help make the JLP CARES Harvest Soiree a success and ultimately support the Junior League of Portland's mission.
 Also a very special thank you to those Junior League of Portland members who have helped facilitate so many of these donations.